 INFO 5600 – Information Access and Knowledge Inquiry

-Completion of at least two of the following major prescribed courses (6 hours) with the guidance of the academic advisor:
+Completion of at least three (9 credit hours) of the following major prescribed courses with the guidance of the academic advisor:

 INFO 5080 – Research Methods and Analysis

-INFO 5210 – Resource Description and Access I
+INFO 5210 – Introduction to Cataloging and Classification